RedHatNordicsSA/linux4win/content/lab5.md

 :exclamation: Do not miss that last line above, stating ```EOF```

-:boom: Now, try to login using the new local user you created in the previous lab.
+:boom: Now, try to login using the other AD (hger@linux4win.oin) or any user you created in the previous lab.
 It will be unsuccessful, while you can still login as the ```rhel``` user.

 ## Securing SSH by configuring the service itself